Zhaozixiang1228/IVIF-Bayesian-Fusion/README.md

 In 'demo.m' file, you will find how to generate the fuison image.

-The function of Our *Bayesian Fusion* method can be found in 'BayesFusion.m'.
+The function of our *Bayesian Fusion* method can be found in 'BayesFusion.m'.

 ## Bayesian Fusion Methods